Recovering from a disaster

 Public safety is our highest priority and all restoration works are being prioritised.

 For more information about infrastructure restoration works that are now underway, current traffic restrictions, and detours, see our Cyclone Debbie infrastructure restoration page.

 In the immediate hours following a disaster, City of Gold Coast coordinates the initial welfare and evacuation response for the city.

 It's a team effort as we partner with community organisations like Lifeline, the Salvation Army, the Adventist Development and Relief Association, St John Ambulance Australia, the Australian Red Cross, St Vincent de Paul Society, RSPCA and the Animal Welfare League to provide initial support to those affected by the disaster.

 This can include setting up temporary shelters and evacuation centres, finding alternative accommodation, providing supplies, counselling and communication.

-The long-term recovery program for our city is then coordinated by the Queensland Department of Communities with the City's assistance.
+The long-term recovery program for our city is then coordinated by the State Department of Communities, Disability Services and Seniors with the City's assistance.

 Return to top

 Here are some tips to help ease the stress of a disaster.